ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This indicates that the binary encoded scope, as conveying the actual access control information, follows the scope semantics of the AIF data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and extended as per {{scope-format}} of this document.

-In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.
+In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps:

 1. The Administrator requests an access token from the AS, in order to access the group-collection and group-configuration resources on the Group Manager.
 To this end, the Administrator sends to the AS an Authorization Request as defined in {{Section 5.8.1 of RFC9200}}.